Stuycs-K/final-project-9-chank-simr/WORKLOG.md

 - created ShopGameState, playerMoney, and the ability to buy items
 - added Sprites for all items and other images in Shop and Item

+### Dev Log

+### Working Features
+- Walking around a 2D Map
+- Interacting with an NPC
+- Pokémon battles against an NPC
+- Pokémon battles against wild Pokémon (including ability to fight and catch them, as well as to run away)
+- A Menu, which contain's the player's item bag and a display of the player's current Pokemon.
+- A shop to purchase more items
+- Potions to heal your pokemon.

+### Broken Features/Bugs
+- none

+### Content resources that we found helpful
+- none